microsoft/language-server-protocol/_specifications/specification-3-16.md

 * Add call hierarchy support
 * Add client capbility for resolving text edits on completion items.
 * Add support for insert and replace ranges on `CompletionItem`.
-* Add support for diagnostic links.
+* Add support for diagnostic code descriptions.
 * Add support for tags on `SymbolInformation` and `DocumentSymbol`.
 * Add support for moniker request method.
 * Add support for code action disabled property.